AndrasKovacs/elaboration-zoo/nosubst.md

 We're also quite free to handle "free" or "bound" variables as we like, since here there's no fundamental difference between them, and we can mix explicit names and de Bruijn levels as we like.

 If we ditch de Bruijn names altogether, we still only need a moderate amount of extra effort to implement alpha equality; an example can be found [here](https://github.com/AndrasKovacs/tcbe/blob/master/Nameful.hs).
 Since there's no substitution, there's no risk of capture, and no need for renaming.

+We're also not obligated to store HOAS values in the environment, or only store those.
+We can store raw `Term`-s as well for a variety of purposes (error reporting, checking equality without reduction), and we can access these `Term`-s through `VVar`-s from any extended context, and `eval` or process them.